 - A call for tenders for independent assessors to conduct the assessments closed in November 2020

-- The proposed Shadow Assessment period will run from April 2021 to March 2022 (and a possible extension to June 2022 if deemed necessary).
+- The Shadow Assessment period will run from April 2021 to 30 September 2022, according to this AN-ACC Shadow Assessment Fact Sheet.

 - As a Shadow Assessment, it will run alongside the current ACFI funding tool, with all funding still via ACFI for 2021, and through to 1 October 2022.